Tin Ma Ma Htet (Tess)

 Nominees must comply with all of the following eligibility and selection criteria:

-- Australian and international graduates of ACU and predecessor institutions are eligible for this award.
+- International graduates of ACU and predecessor institutions are eligible for this award

-- Demonstrated significant contribution to the enrichment and benefit of the community.
+- Demonstrated significant contribution to the international community and a focus on innovation and leadership